 Terry passed away in June 1981, one month short of his 23rd birthday.
 However, four months earlier he achieved his dream of raising one dollar from every Canadian.
 Terry Fox remains a Canadian hero, inspiring numerous events each year.

-He is considered one of Canada’s greatest heros of the 20 th century and is celebrated internationally every September as people participate in the Terry Fox Run, the world’s largest one day fundraiser for cancer research.
+He is considered one of Canada’s greatest hero of the 20 th century and is celebrated internationally every September as people participate in the Terry Fox Run, the world’s largest one day fundraiser for cancer research.

 To learn more about Terry, or to donate to Terry’s fund, visit The Terry Fox Foundation